Agnes Chow: National security case

-Following the enactment of the national security law by the Standing Committee of the National People's Congress (SCNPC), Chow was arrested again on 10 August 2020, reportedly on charges of violating the national security law.
+Following the enactment of the national security law by the Standing Committee of the National People's Congress (SCNPC), Chow was arrested for a second time on 10 August 2020, reportedly on charges of violating the national security law.
 The detainment took place amid a mass arrest of various pro-democracy figures on the same day, including media proprietor Jimmy Lai.
 Chow's arrest sparked a worldwide social media campaign calling for her release, which also prompted statements from Japanese politicians and celebrities.
-She was released on bail on 11 August 2020, where she said that her arrest was "political persecution and political suppression".
+She was released on bail on 11 August 2020, and stated that her arrest was "political persecution and political suppression".
 She concluded that she still didn't understand why she had been arrested.

 Exile

-On 3 December 2023, Chow made her first public announcement on Instagram since her release in June 2021, that she had already moved to Canada in September 2023 to study for a master's degree at a university in Toronto, Canada.
+On 3 December 2023, Chow made a public announcement on Instagram, stating that she had moved to Canada in September 2023 to study for a master's degree at a university in Toronto, Canada.
 Police had returned her passport after she had agreed to travel on a police-escorted tour to Shenzhen.
 She also said she had decided to jump bail in her national security case by not returning to Hong Kong later in December to report to police, out of consideration for her personal safety and well-being.
 Chief Executive John Lee said that police "had offered leniency but in the end they were deceived".
 Secretary for Security Chris Tang said that "Chow's behavior might affect other arrested suspects who are showing genuine remorse and are earnestly trying to turn over a new leaf."
-Both refused to comment on the coerced Shenzhen tour.

-In July 2025, Chow graduated from the Ontario College of Art & Design University in Toronto with a Master's degree.
+Neither commented on the Shenzhen tour.
+In July 2025, Chow announced her graduation from the Ontario College of Art & Design University in Toronto with a Master's degree.

-Awards

-Chow was on the list of the BBC's 100 Women announced on 23 November 2020.
+Recognition